 So, how can we help campus principals truly realize the reward of all of their hard work?
 We can start here:

 - Understand why most school improvement efforts fail

 - Reframe our understanding about school improvement

 - Structure the efforts to be laser-focused

-In a recent article produced by engage2learn, 3 Reasons Why School Improvement Efforts Fail, we identified three key reasons that most school improvement efforts fall short:
+Through our extensive experience working with hundreds of public schools, we identified three key reasons that most school improvement efforts fall short:

 - Too Many Programs – Oftentimes, the pressure to improve causes a bit of panic, which results in initiative overload.
 The idea of doing as many things as possible is often counterproductive and results in the feeling of “We are working so hard, but not getting the results to match!”